The Widow’s Boyfriend~E.V Seymour

 And why do the Russians seem to be ahead of them every step of the way?

-Alias Emma is the first in a series of novels for Ava Glass and I really can’t wait to read the next one!
+Alias Emma is the first book in a series by Ava Glass, and I seriously can’t wait for the next one!

 Author Bio.